cwoodruff/book-network-programming-csharp/Chapter13/chapter13.md

 await responseTask;
 ```

 Streaming in gRPC adds a powerful dimension to client-server communication.
-By using these patterns effectively, you can build systems that handle large volumes of data, operate in real-time, and provide seamless interactivity while maintaining the efficiency and reliability of gRPC’s protocol.
+By using these patterns effectively, you can build systems that handle large volumes of data, operate in real-time, and provide seamless interactivity while maintaining the efficiency and reliability of gRPC’s framework.

 ### Interceptors for Cross-Cutting Concerns